ayushRana48/SpotASong/README.md

-# Spotify Stats (Still wokrking on Name) - by Ayush Rana
+# SpotASong - by Ayush Rana
 ## Find new songs based off of audio features from the spotify api

 ## How it works